chucknorris/uppercut/README.markdown

 1. Clone the source down to your machine.
   `git clone git://github.com/chucknorris/uppercut.git`
 2. Type `cd uppercut`
-3. Type `git config core.autocrlf true` to set line endings to auto convert for this repository
+3. Type `git config core.autocrlf false` to set line endings to auto convert for this repository
 4. Type `git status`.
 You should not see any files to change.
 5. Run `build.bat`.
 NOTE: You must have git on the path (open a regular command line and type git).